2017 UPAC National Convention information

 Camping – Tents, RVs, Motorhomes

-The main camping area is in a field on high and dry ground.
-There is no shade; bring your own.
+The main camping area is an open field on high and dry ground.
+Bring your own shade.

 Remember to bring insect repellent and sun screen!